English Online Dictionary. What means release? What does release mean?

 release (third-person singular simple present releases, present participle releasing, simple past and past participle released)

-- To make available to the public.
+- (transitive) To make available to the public.

-- To discharge.
+- (transitive) To discharge.

-- (telephony) (of a call) To hang up.
+- (transitive, telephony) (of a call) To hang up.

 - (biochemistry) To set free a chemical substance.

-- (intransitive) to launch; to come out; to become available.
+- (intransitive) To launch; to come out; to become available.

 Antonyms